max-hill/563-final-project/data/readme.md

 * a number L, representing the number of sites per locus represented by an ancestral recombination graph.

+If you run a simulation with the same mode, N, and L as a previous simulation, the existing datafile will not be overwritten.
+Instead, the simulation output will be *appended* to the existing datafile.
+This allows large scale (i.e. time-consuming) simulations to be broken up into chunks (of rows).

 ## Datafile Structure